IsaiahSama/schedulekeeper/README.md

                 "Time in 24 hour format": "Event to do at time", "1400": "Task number 2"
             },
+            "TRACKING": "bool (True or False)",
-            "TRACKING": "bool (True or False)"
+            "ONE-TIME": "bool (True or False)"
         }
     ],
     "WEEKLY": [